 Located in Punta Molentis there is one main kiosk where you can get lunch, light quick meals, gelato and drinks; and a smaller place at its back which has a similar selection but is more easy going.

 Boat trips by zodiac depart twice a day – at 10:30 am and at 3:30 pm – directly from the beach.
 For further enquiries, you can call the kiosk at +393347379487.

 Punta Molentis top hack!

-Only 500 visitors per day are allowed in Punta Molentis, and they all have to pay a €1 euro conservation fee (kids up to 6 years old can go in for free).
+Only 600 visitors per day (and up to 200 cars in the parking lot) are allowed in Punta Molentis, and they all have to pay a €1 euro conservation fee (kids up to 6 years old can go in for free).

 Important rules of behavior for Punta Molentis

 Punta Molentis is part of the Protected Marine Area of Capo Carbonara, in Villasimius.
 It’s highly protected, and you should always make sure to be respectful towards its environment and other visitors.
 Here are a few basic rules:

 DON’T WALK ON THE SAND DUNES – At the back of the beach you will find a small lagoon and an area that is fenced, where sand dunes are located.
 Signs will warn you that it is prohibited to walk on the dunes.
 This is done in order to avoid their further erosion: each person that walks on the dunes inevitably takes away the very precious sand.

 DON’T TAKE SAND – Make sure to never take shells, stones or sand from the beach – and other beaches in Sardinia, as it is prohibited and if caught with it you may be subjected to a fine.